Urelement

 In set theory, a branch of mathematics, an urelement or ur-element (from the German prefix ur-, 'primordial') is an object that is not a set, but that may be an element of a set.
 It is also referred to as an atom or individual.
+Ur-elements are also not identical with the empty set.

 Theory

 There are several different but essentially equivalent ways to treat urelements in a first-order theory.

 One way is to work in a first-order theory with two sorts, sets and urelements, with a ∈ b only defined when b is a set.

 In this case, if U is an urelement, it makes no sense to say $X \in U$, although $U \in X$ is perfectly legitimate.

 Another way is to work in a one-sorted theory with a unary relation used to distinguish sets and urelements.
 As non-empty sets contain members while urelements do not, the unary relation is only needed to distinguish the empty set from urelements.
 Note that in this case, the axiom of extensionality must be formulated to apply only to objects that are not urelements.

 This situation is analogous to the treatments of theories of sets and classes.
 Indeed, urelements are in some sense dual to proper classes: urelements cannot have members whereas proper classes cannot be members.
 Put differently, urelements are minimal objects while proper classes are maximal objects by the membership relation (which, of course, is not an order relation, so this analogy is not to be taken literally).